Tripura (film): Plot

-Tripura is a story about the village background.
 Tripura (Swathi Reddy) is a village girl who has weird dreams, and all those dreams come true.
 Tripura is taken to Hyderabad for her treatment about the dreams.
-There she meets a doctor, (Naveen Chandra), and they both fall in love and get married.
-They soon move into a big penthouse.
-Soon Tripura notices paranormal activities.
-The doctor's friend goes missing.
+There she meets a doctor, Naveen Chandra (Naveen Chandra), and they both fall in love and get married.
+They soon move into a big penthouse and Tripura notices paranormal activities.
+The doctor's colleague and friend, Dr. Eesha (Pooja Ramachandran) goes missing.
 As time passes, Tripura continues to get these dreams, until one day where she sees herself killing her husband with a knife.

-Naveen's friend, a police officer (Tilak Shekar) is intending to search for his and Naveen's friend.
-When the police officer tells Tripura that Naveen killed their friend and that he will kill her also.
-When Naveen reached home, he saw that Tripura was nowhere to be found.
-When he saw her, Tripura stabbed him.
+Naveen's friend, Tilak, a police officer (Tilak Shekar) is working to search for Eesha.
+He tells Tripura that Naveen killed Eesha and that he will kill her also.
+When Naveen reaches home, Tripura stabs him.
 By the time the police officer had come at their house.
 Naveen tells Tripura that he did not kill her, but the police officer had killed their friend.
-So, when he tries to kill both of them, the ghost of the friend arrives and kills the police officer.
-Then the screen cuts black.
+So, when he tries to kill both of them, the ghost of the Eesha arrives and kills the police officer.
+Then the screen cuts to black.